dtr-org/unit-e/CONTRIBUTING.md

 Find a balance between improving an existing pull request or doing changes as a new pull request after the first one has been merged.
 We are striving for quality but not for perfection.
 Small pull requests help with that because they make reviews easier and more effective.

-Never force push to a review branch as this breaks the history of the pull request on GitHub, might invalidate or confuse discussions, and forces people who have local checkouts of the branch to re-checkout.
+When you are rebasing a branch of a pull request to merge in other changes from master or to clean up commits you need to force push to share your changes.
+Be aware that this breaks the history of the pull request on GitHub, might invalidate or confuse discussions, and forces people who have local checkouts of the branch to re-checkout.
+Be careful when force pushing.
+You might want to consider opening a new pull request when that makes things clearer without adding too much effort or noise.

-In case you want to clean up commits in a pull requests by rebasing, which changes the history, submit them as a new pull request and close the old one.
-Try to find the right point in time for this when it does not interfere with ongoing discussions or leave the cleanup to the final squash on merge.
-Reference the old pull request by adding something like `Supersedes #123` in the body of the new pull request.

 #### Decision by maintainers